What does neutering involve?

 Neutered cats tend to gain weight and have a delicate urinary tract.
 This is why it’s convenient to give them food like Ultima Sterilized that has been specifically designed for their needs.

-Our recipes are made with high-quality ingredients that combine sources of animal protein, vegetables, barley and wholegrain cereals in a balanced way.
+Our recipes are made with high-quality ingredients that combine sources of animal protein, peas, barley and wholegrain cereals in a balanced way.
 Furthermore, they are tailored to their ages and specific needs.

 Now all products from Ultima Sterilized range are made with natural prebiotics to support balanced your cat's gut flora, which in turn benefits their natural defences.